-Relevant legislation Existing Institutional rules Actions required When/Who

-(permitting or impeding and/or practices

-the implementation of

-this principle)

-Act on the Polish Academy of Sciences of 30th April 2010 with amendments; Act on the Code of Labour of 26th June 1974 with amendments; Act on higher education system of 27th July 2005 with amendments; Statute of the CMMS PAS of 20th April 2011 with amendments; Rules and regulations on competitions for the posts of scientific employees at CMMS PAS (Resolution of CMMS PAS Scientific Council of 17th December 2010) As it was mentioned above, the existing national and internal rules and practices almost fully cover this type of recognition.
+Relevant legislation Existing Institutional Actions required When/Who (permitting or impeding rules and/or practices the implementation of this principle) Act on the Polish Academy of Sciences of 30th April 2010 with amendments; Act on the Code of Labour of 26th June 1974 with amendments; Act on higher education system of 27th July 2005 with amendments; Statute of the CMMS PAS of 20th April 2011 with amendments; Rules and regulations on competitions for the posts of scientific employees at CMMS PAS (Resolution of CMMS PAS Scientific Council of 17th December 2010) As it was mentioned above, the existing national and internal rules and practices fully cover this type of recognition.
 The obliging law regulations are being constantly monitored (i.e. by online databases for lawyers), and every amendment is noted and adopted internally, if it is necessary.
 The scientific hierarchy and qualification levels are perfectly known to all professional researchers, as it is regulated by the state acts.
 As to the more informal aspects, or the issue of mobility, this is less prone to stipulation.
-The Working Group confirms all the previous guidelines concerning the non-formal issues, for which detailed actions are devised (The Committee for Equal Treatment, The Contact Point, additional guidelines, new sections on web page,) to be implemented as the subsequent steps in amending this issue.
+The Working Group confirms all the previous recommendations concerning the non-formal issues, for which detailed actions are devised (additional guidelines, new sections on web page, The Contact Point) to be implemented as the subsequent steps in amending this issue.
 Apart from that, only a permanent monitoring can be a preventative measure to counteract any potential problems with proper recognition of qualifications.
-Director of CMMS PAS; Administrative Departments; Scientific Departments Continuous activity III-IV quarter 2016 - I-II quarter 2017 (Committee for Equal Treatment, Contact Point, web page section, guidelines)
+Director of CMMS PAS; Administrative Departments; Scientific Departments Continuous activity III-IV quarter 2016 - I-II quarter 2017 (web page section, Contact Point, guidelines)